Founder, The Independent Project at Monument Mountain Regional High School

 “I saw kids waking up at six in the morning to harvest potatoes.
 But I couldn’t reconcile the commitment and passion I saw in the garden with the lack of enthusiasm and engagement I saw in the classroom.”

 The difference, Sam recognized, was stewardship – in the garden the kids had control, responsibility and ownership.
 With that in mind, he and seven other students embarked on the first year of The Independent Project, a student-run school-within-a-school.
-“The Independent Project’s successes show us that giving young people more agency and authorship over their own education can unleash the hunger, curiosity, and passion for learning that is currently dormant in most students,” says Sam, “And its failures can inform our attempts to design better schools for 2030.”
+Although the school itself does not have any solar panels, “The Independent Project’s successes show us that giving young people more agency and authorship over their own education can unleash the hunger, curiosity, and passion for learning that is currently dormant in most students,” says Sam, “And its failures can inform our attempts to design better schools for 2030.”